The average savings account rate is a benchmark for the overall rate environment. But it’s not a rate that you should settle for.

 Note: The APYs (Annual Percentage Yields) shown are as of March 1, 2021.
 Bankrate’s editorial team updates this information regularly, typically biweekly.
 APYs may have changed since they were last updated.
 The APYs for some products may vary by region.

 Interest rates for linked checking and savings

 Linking your savings account with a checking account is one way to earn a higher yield at some banks.
 This may be called a relationship rate.
 It’s more common for brick-and-mortar banks to offer these rates.

 For instance, at Huntington Bank the non-relationship APY is 0.02 percent APY.
-But if you have a Huntington 25 checking account you’ll earn three times that APY, which is 0.06 percent APY.
+But if you have a Huntington 25 checking account you’ll earn almost three times that APY, which is 0.05 percent APY.
 Having a checking account might not seem like a big commitment, but the Huntington 25 Checking account requires $25,000 in total relationship balances to waive the $25 monthly maintenance fee.